Permafrost/Tundra/README.md

 // depending on the $mode selected (default is "regex") tundra.directory:list($directory, $pattern, $mode, $recurse?);

+// returns a raw directory listing with no additional processing: useful for when performance
+// takes priority over ease of use; for example, when the directory contains hundreds of
+// thousands or more files
+tundra.directory:ls($directory);

 // returns the canonical file: URI that represents the given directory tundra.directory:normalize($directory);